yusd24/yusd24.github.io/_posts/2025-07-07-latex-typeset.md

 ---
 title: How to typeset with Latex?
-A working example
+A walking example
 output:
   md_document:
     variant: gfm+footnotes